thoomi/traffic-sign-classifier/writeup.md

 The code for calculating the accuracy of the model is located in the ninth cell of the IPython notebook.

 I started off with a standard [LeNet5 architecture][paper01] and tried to tune the hyperparameters from there.
-First with only grayscaling the images and after that I tried various input normalization techniques which gave me a about 1% higher accuracy.
-The further equalization of the images histogram, in order to decouple the model from brightness effects, added another 1-2% accuracy on the validation set.
+First with only grayscaling the images and after that, I tried various input normalization techniques which gave me an about 1% higher accuracy.
+The further equalization of the image's histogram, in order to decouple the model from brightness effects, added another 1-2% accuracy on the validation set.

 After testing the hyperparameters in different ways and not getting results above 95%, I decided to increase the convolution layer sizes and to connect each convolutions output to a big fully connected layer.
-Finally i got results above 97%.
+Finally, I got results above 97%.
 To prevent the model from overfitting caused by the big last layer, I added a [dropout layer][paper04] with a keep probability of 50%.

 My final model results:
 * Validation set accuracy of **98.7%**
 * Test set accuracy of **96.0%**

-I kept track of the process in order to help finding good parameters instead of trying everything twice.
-Here is the log book of my progress torwards the final model:
+I kept track of the process in order to help to find good parameters instead of trying everything twice.
+Here is the log book of my progress towards the final model:

 16.02.2017